 The experiment showed that the handle wasn't needed to open the box, as many humans might assume.
 Instead, the dog relied on his instincts.

 Dogs Don't Imitate

-Santos said that too often, humans copy what other people do even if these actions don't have any rationale.
-She cited this behavior as “over-imitation,” which other scientists have been studying in children and other animals for years.
+Santos said that too often, humans copy what other people do, even if these actions don't have any rationale.
+She cited this behavior as “over-imitation,” which other scientists have studied in children and other animals for years.

 How Dogs Show Rationality

 Dogs can develop their rationality through training with tools and through memories of past events.